Fresnel rhomb: Theory

 where θ_{} is the angle of incidence and θ_{t} is the angle of refraction (with subscript t for transmitted), and the sign of the latter result is a function of the convention described above.
 (We can now see a disadvantage of that convention, namely that the two coefficients have opposite signs as we approach normal incidence; the corresponding advantage is that they have the same signs at grazing incidence.)

 By Fresnel's sine law, r_{s} is positive for all angles of incidence with a transmitted ray (since θ_{t} > θ_{i} for dense-to-rare incidence), giving a phase shift δ_{s} of zero.
 But, by his tangent law, r_{p} is negative for small angles (that is, near normal incidence), and changes sign at Brewster's angle, where θ_{} and θ_{t} are complementary.
 Thus the phase shift δ_{p} is 180° for small θ_{} but switches to 0° at Brewster's angle.
 Combining the complementarity with Snell's law yields θ_{i} = arctan(1/n) as Brewster's angle for dense-to-rare incidence.

 That completes the information needed to plot δ_{s} and δ_{p} for all angles of incidence in Fig. 2, in which δ_{p} is in red and δ_{s} in blue.
 On the angle-of-incidence scale (horizontal axis), Brewster's angle is where δ_{p} (red) falls from 180° to 0°, and the critical angle is where both δ_{p} and δ_{s} (red and blue) start to rise again.
 To the left of the critical angle is the region of partial reflection; here both reflection coefficients are real (phase 0° or 180°) with magnitudes less than 1.
 To the right of the critical angle is the region of total reflection; there both reflection coefficients are complex with magnitudes equal to 1.

 In Fig. 2, the phase difference δ is computed by a final subtraction; but there are other ways of expressing it.
 Fresnel himself, in 1823, gave a formula for cosδ.
 Born and Wolf (1970, p.
 50) derive an expression for tan(δ/2), and find its maximum analytically.

-(For derivations of Eqs. ((1)) to ((4)) above, see Total internal reflection, especially § Derivation of evanescent wave and § Phase shifts.)
+(For derivations of eqs. ((1)) to ((4)) above, see Total internal reflection, especially Total internal reflection § Derivation of evanescent wave and Total internal reflection § Phase shifts.)